 It was only earlier this year that I tried making orzo for the first time, and I quickly discovered that I (and my kids) adore it.
 The tiny bits of pasta make a fabulous side dish.

-This particular orzo is made with caramelized onions, giving it a wonderful sweetness that gets savory boosts from freshly grated parmesan, a little white wine and salt.
-It’s perfect for eating with a great grilled dinner.
+Finished off with a sprinkle of parsley, the caramelized onions give this orzo a wonderful sweetness that gets savory boosts from freshly grated parmesan, a little white wine

 Do you like orzo?